About Chris Hillman®

 Rock and Roll Hall of Famer and Country Rock pioneer, Chris Hillman has never stopped making music, but these last few years have seen the music, the milestones, and the special events happening at an exceptional pace.
-Most recently, Chris joined the lineup of SiriusXM’s Dwight Yoakam and The Bakersfield Beat (Ch.
-349) with his new weekly show, Chris Hillman’s Burrito Stand, which launched in May of 2022.
-Chris will be talking with the artists that shaped Southern California’s country and country rock music.
-Special guests will include Roger McGuinn, Bernie Leadon, Al Perkins, Herb Pedersen, Dwight Yoakam and Marty Stuart.
+Recently, Chris joined the lineup of SiriusXM’s Dwight Yoakam and The Bakersfield Beat (Ch.
+349) with his weekly show, Chris Hillman’s Burrito Stand.
+Since its launch in 2022, the Burrito Stand’s stellar lineup of guests has included Dwight Yoakam, Bernie Leadon, Herb Pedersen, Roger McGuinn, Al Perkins, J.D.
+Souther, and (for 2023) Richie Furay, John Jorgenson, Jay Dee Maness, Marty Stuart, and Bernie Taupin, to name a few.

 Reflecting on the process of telling his multi-layered story, Hillman says, “It became almost cathartic as I got deeper in with the story – sometimes opening up old doors I thought I had locked down decades ago.
 But it wasn’t just the music that propelled me on; it was the gradual growth from who I was to who I became – through heartache and triumph, things we all have to deal with in life.”